loda-lang/loda-rust/documents/install.md

-## Step 3 - LODA Lab repository
+## Step 3 - LODA Rust repository

 #### Step 3 A

-Check out [Simon Strandgaard's LODA Lab repository](https://github.com/neoneye/loda-lab) on your computer.
+Check out [LODA Rust repository](https://github.com/loda-lang/loda-rust) on your computer.

-A good place for this repository, is the `$HOME/git/loda-lab` dir.
+A good place for this repository, is the `$HOME/git/loda-rust` dir.

 #### Step 3 B